 Just because you’re stripping things down and pulling things back, doesn’t mean your apartment style has to look utilitarian or industrial.
 Minimalism interior design allows for a strong aesthetic, expressed through subdued color schemes, furniture styles and purposeful composition.
 Simple, uncluttered minimal rooms evoke a light, airy feeling of structured order that other design styles simply can’t achieve.

 When it comes to the color scheme of a minimalist-styled apartment, your basic whites, blacks and grays are always a popular choice.
 Your base will most likely be a neutral color, from which you can expand from.
 Adding a splash of color, either through an accent wall, furniture or decor, will help create a central point of focus within the space to draw the eye.

 Another option, if white, black and gray aren’t attractive to you, is to use a minimal, monochromatic color scheme.
 Monochromatic schemes include different shades, tones and hues of the same color.
 Either way, keep your color palette simple and whatever scheme you choose will improve your apartment design!

 Furniture is a key aspect to achieving a minimalist living apartment interior design.
 It’s crucial that any furniture you utilize in your apartment should be simple, functional and essential.
 Of course, this doesn’t mean that it can’t also be attractive, comfortable and serve a specific purpose within the overall layout.
 As mentioned above, furniture can be used as accent pieces to give a space a pop of color, so it’s good to choose pieces as they fit in relation to the rest of your room.

-Now that you know some of the basic aspects of minimalism in apartment interior design, you can begin making improvements on your space.
+Now that you know some of the basic aspects of minimalism in apartment living, you can begin making improvements on your space.
 To reiterate, always keep your style simple, pare things down to life’s essentials and go for a subdued look that evokes feelings of openness, cleanliness and airiness.
 Best of luck with your apartment interior design!